cwi-swat/ifip-wg216/meetings/LosAngeles2016.md

 <p />
 <h5><a name="Todd_Millstein_Why_Do_Language_D"> </a> Todd Millstein: Why Do Language Designers Tolerate Weak Memory Consistency Models? </h5>
 <p />
 Almost all languages today are memory safe, thereby providing simple and strong guarantees to all programs, buggy or otherwise.
-Yet the concurrency semantics of these “safe” languages causes similar problems as arise in memory-unsafe languages: small program errors can expose implementation details, violate fundamental language abstractions, and compromise program safety.
+Yet the concurrency semantics of these ï¿½safeï¿½ languages causes similar problems as arise in memory-unsafe languages: small program errors can expose implementation details, violate fundamental language abstractions, and compromise program safety.
 Why do language designers tolerate this situation?
-In this talk I’ll overview the state of concurrency semantics as it exists today and argue that safe languages must support sequential consistency (i.e., the interleaving semantics of threads).
-Along the way I’ll also debunk a few persistent myths.
+In this talk Iï¿½ll overview the state of concurrency semantics as it exists today and argue that safe languages must support sequential consistency (i.e., the interleaving semantics of threads).
+Along the way Iï¿½ll also debunk a few persistent myths.
 <p />
 <p />
 <h5><a name="Michael_Greenberg_The_POSIX_shel"> </a> Michael Greenberg: The POSIX shell as a programming language </h5>